-Once the above criteria has been met, Mylio will begin to transfer the photos and replace the ghost images with your expected photos.
+Once the above criteria have been met, Mylio will begin to transfer the photos and replace the ghost images with your expected photos.
 You can see the status of the transfer Progress indicator at the top of Mylio’s center panel.

 If your devices are not able to join the same network, ghost images can be resolved in the following ways: